Rich107/DrawDaThings/README.md

 > [!NOTE]
 > If you want to run this from Alfred using a workflow you will need the paid for power pack.

+> [!WARNING]
+> Once you start one of theses scripts it will keep running until you pull your mouse to the corner of the screen.
+This is an auto hot key setting that is configurable.
+Keep this in mind if you want to get ambitious with the size of your drawings.

 ## How:
 If you want to make your own drawings feel free to create a PR and add it here.